jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 5. If you own the Trusted peer, then you can be reasonably confident that a **third party is not monitoring transactions** before they are broadcast on the Bitcoin network.

 Essentially we resolve the most significant issues inherent in a mobile wallet client using existing software.
+See [Possible data leakage](#possible-data-leakage) section below.

 # Setup & Configuration